Hi, I’m Jennie Nash

 We’ve certified more than 300 book coaches who are working with all kinds of writers all over the world, helping them write better books and figure out how to get those books into reader’s hands.

-We measure our success by our reputation among agents, publishers, and industry leaders, and how many of our coaches are making a real impact with writers.
+We measure our success by our reputation among agents, publishers, and industry leaders, and by how many of our coaches are making a meaningful impact with writers.
 The evidence of our success is clear.

 I started Author Accelerator because I was frustrated with the way we teach and nurture writers.

-I published six books with Big 5 publishers and had a taste of what it felt like to have someone nurturing my work, encouraging me, and teaching me the ropes.
-As publishing became faster and less forgiving, I could see that writers were no longer going to get this kind of help
+I published six books with Big 5 publishers and had a taste of what it felt like to have someone invested in my work.
+As publishing became faster and less forgiving, I could see that writers were no longer going to get this kind of help.

-I began to dream of a different way of helping writers bring their books to life, one that gave them editorial feedback, accountability, marketplace intelligence, and strategic insight all the way through the book-writing process.
+I began to dream of a different way of helping writers bring their books to life, one that gave them editorial feedback, accountability, marketplace intelligence, and strategic insight throughout the book-writing process.

 Our experiment turned out very well for Lisa, but it also gave me an entirely new career as a book coach and then as an entrepreneur.